Ram Cichlid also is known as Mikrogeophagus ramirezi. Ram Cichlids are good looking small and peaceful fish.

 They can inhabit tanks as a couple as well as alone and if you plan to keep more than one couple of Ram cichlids, then your tank should be spacious enough to have covered since they like to stick to their territory like other fish.

 Ram Cichlid In the Aquarium

 The Ram cichlids do not like bright light and as such, it is advisable to have dim lights.
-The ram cichlids have been bred in order to provide different variety of colours such as the German gold rams, electric blue rams, German blue rams, Asian rams, butterfly cichlids and more, which can be done at the home aquarium as well.
+The ram cichlids have been bred in order to provide different varieties of colors such as the German gold rams, electric blue rams, German blue rams, Asian rams, butterfly cichlids and more, which can be done at the home aquarium as well.